artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 Import deaccession records
 --------------------------

-The deaccession import tool allows you to import data about deaccession activies, which can be appended to :term:`accession records <accession record>` in AtoM.
+The deaccession import tool allows you to import data about deaccession activities, which can be appended to :term:`accession records <accession record>` in AtoM.
 For more general information on working with deaccession records in AtoM, consult the User manual: :ref:`deaccessions`.
 For the task to succeed, an accession number